thejsway/thejsway/manuscript/chapter20.md

 # Web development 101

-Understanding the fundamentals of web development crucial for every JavaScript developer.
+Understanding the fundamentals of web development is crucial for every JavaScript developer.
 Let's dive into this topic.

 > Some of this chapter is inspired by the [Symfony PHP framework documentation](http://symfony.com/doc/current/introduction/http_fundamentals.html).